atsuvovor/Projects/README.md

 # Data Analytis
-This repository is to keep or my project related to financial engineering and artificial intelligence
+This repository is to keep my data analytics projects